metablaster/WindowsFirewallRuleset/README.md

 `Deploy-Firewall.ps1` script supports several parameters to let you customize deployment automation as follows:

-- To automatically run all rules without prompt but only for programs which exist on system run:
+- To automatically run all rules without prompt and concise output but only for programs which exist on system run:

 ```powershell
 .\Scripts\Deploy-Firewall.ps1 -Force -Quiet